 Dr Matthew Channon

-Matthew is a Senior Lecturer in Law and joined Exeter Law School in September 2017.
-He is currently the Director of the LLB .
-Matthew convenes the 'AI and the Law' LLB Optional Module and teaches on the Law of Torts module at UG and Grad LLB.
+I am a Senior Lecturer in Law and joined Exeter Law School in September 2017 and currently the Director of Undergraduate Studies .
+I convene the 'AI and the Law' LLB Optional Module and teach on the Law of Torts module at UG.

-Matthew's research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and has co-authored the first substantive text on 'The Law and Autonomous Vehicles' (January 2019).
-Matthew has presented his research at major industry conferences both nationally and internationally and has been cited by several newspapers including the Times and the Guardian.
+My research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and has co-authored the first substantive text on 'The Law and Autonomous Vehicles' (January 2019).
+I have presented my research at major industry conferences both nationally and internationally and have been cited by several newspapers including the Times and the Guardian.

 The Law and Autonomous Vehicles (With Lucy McCormick and Dr Kyriaki Noussia) (Informa, 2019)